 Q. How often should I use a robotic lawn mower?

 Robotic mowers are designed to cut several times per week.
 When grass is growing really fast, the robot mower should run every day or every other day.
-When grass grows more slowly, mowing two or three times per week is sufficient.
+When grass grows more slowly, mowing 2 or 3 times per week is sufficient.

 Q. Can I use a robot lawn mower while it rains?

 Some robotic mowers can operate in the rain; others cannot.
-You will get a cleaner cut and reduce the spread of disease in your lawn by mowing only while the grass is dry.
+However, you’ll get a cleaner cut and reduce the spread of disease in your lawn by mowing only while the grass is dry.

 Q. How long do robot mowers last?

-The mower itself lasts 10 years or more.
-Mower blades last about two months.
-They cannot be sharpened; they must be replaced.
-They’re a bit like a disposable razor blade.
-Rechargeable batteries for robot mowers last about three years on average.
+The mower itself should last 10 years or more.
+Mower blades last about 2 months.
+They cannot be sharpened; they must be replaced—think of them as you would a disposable razor blade.
+Rechargeable batteries for robot mowers last about 3 years on average.